marciovmf/emu6502/README.md

 # emu6502
-A 6502 instruction set writen in x86 assembly
+A 6502 microprocessor instruction set emulator writen in x86 assembly